pytorch/torchchat/README.md

 # Chat with LLMs Everywhere
-torchchat is a compact codebase to showcase the capability of running large language models (LLMs) seamlessly across diverse platforms.
-With torchchat, you could run LLMs from with Python, your own (C/C++) application on mobile (iOS/Android), desktop or servers.
+torchchat is a compact codebase showcasing the ability to run large language models (LLMs) seamlessly.
+With torchchat, you can run LLMs using Python, within your own (C/C++) application (desktop or server) and on iOS and Android.

 ## What can you do with torchchat?